 The Natural History Museum is also very important and a very good choice.
 Senkenberg is also a very important German scholar.
 Many of the collections here are also found through it and are very valuable.

-Next to the Senckenberg Museum mammal exhibition hall at the Senckenberg Museum is the so-called "Research Platform", where visitors can explore the secrets of tropical rainforests and children's paradise.
-Children come here with curiosity to observe the distribution of animals at different heights of the rainforest like real scientists.
-Python snakes, turtles, and Komodo dragons, the survivors of the dinosaur age, continue to evolve.
-The "Time Machine" in Senckenberg Museum, Senckenberg Museum, a huge time wheel, simulates changes in the Earth's surface through multimedia devices.
+Next to the Mammals exhibition hall of the Senckenberg museum is the so-called "research platform", where visitors can explore the secrets of the tropical rainforest, and it is also a children's playground.
+The children came here with curiosity to observe the distribution of animals at different levels of the rain forest like real scientists.
+Pythons, tortoises, and Komodo dragons, these remnants of the dinosaur era continue their survival and evolution.
+The "time machine" in the Senckenberg museum exhibition hall-a huge time wheel, simulates the changes on the earth's surface through multimedia equipment.
 Through it, people can see the past 750 million years ago or the future 250 million years later, in order to review or look forward to the development of the earth.
-Computer information service points throughout Senckenberg Museum of Senckenberg can provide enough information for visitors who want to know more about certain topics.
-Museum cinemas vividly reproduce the natural evolution process with modern technology.
+The computer information service points all over the Senckenberg museum can provide visitors who want to learn more about certain topics to get enough information.
+The museum cinema vividly reproduces the natural evolution process with modern technology.